vuestorefront/vue-storefront/docs/guide/vuex/product-store.md

 ### `setupBreadcrumbs (context, { product })`

-This method is in charge of setting `state.breadcrumbs` to be used on `Product.vue` page.
+This method is in charge of setting `state.breadcrumbs` to be used on the `Product.vue` page.
 It's called from `Product.vue:fetchData`.
-The `product` parameter is a [ElasticSearch product object](../data/elasticsearch.md).
+The `product` parameter is an [Elasticsearch product object](../data/elasticsearch.md).

 ### `syncPlatformPricesOver(context, { skus })`

 When the config option `products.alwaysSyncPlatformPricesOver` is on, Vue Storefront will request the current product prices each time when `product/single` or `product/list` action is dispatched.
 It's called exclusively by these actions and shouldn't be called manually.
 This method calls `vue-storefront-api` proxy to get the current prices from Magento or any other backend CMS.

-`skus` - this is an Array with product SKU's to be synchronized
+`skus` - this is an array with product SKUs to be synchronized.

 ### `setupAssociated (context, { product })`